simondharding/pygtop/README.rst

 `4 August 2016`

-* pyGtoP not compatible for molecuPy 1.0.0 and higher.
+* pyGtoP now compatible for molecuPy 1.0.0 and higher.

 * DatabaseLink and Gene objects now have method properties.